Contents

 assigned to the locus at CGD.
 Resources

-Allows you to view and navigate the chromosomes from Assembly 21 (or Assembly 20) of the genome sequence, and the contigs from Assembly 19.
-GBrowse may be accessed using the GBrowse map thumbnail views or the "Contig Location(s)" links.
-See the ACT1 Locus Page as an example.
+Information section.
+See the C. albicans ACT1 Locus Page as an example.
 The three small maps on the right-hand side of the page correspond to the ACT1 ORF in Assembly 21 and, below, the two ACT1 alleles from Assembly 19.
-(A hyperlink to Assembly 20 GBrowse is also available; however, no map thumbnail view is displayed for Assembly 20.)
 Clicking on one of these will display a region of the chromosome or contig, with the selected ORF at the center and neighboring ORFs visible on either side.
 GBrowse is described in more detail on the GBrowse Help Documentation page.

 Assembly 19, the Genomic DNA (with introns), the Exons-only Sequence